aeueoe/myFlix_client/README.md

 ## About

-Myflix provides users with access to information about different movies, directors, and genres.
+Myflix provides users with information about different movies, directors, and genres.
 Users can sign up, log in, update their account information and manage a list of their fav movies.
 This project was built with the MERN (MongoDB, Express, React, and Node.js) stack.